-BASICS: Visual and creative development of an Artist-(05%) Demonstration and lectures on required skills for an artist, difference between seeing and observing.
+BASICS: Visual and creative development of an Artist, Demonstration and lectures on required skills for an artist, difference between seeing and observing. visual elements of Art Form, Shape, Line, Color, Space, Texture.

 DRAWING AND SKETCHING: Concept of drawing, free hand drawing exercises from object and nature to study proportion, volume and visual perspective, rapid sketching techniques, rapid sketching from live models, sketching from memory.